top of page

 Larinopoda lagyra (male, upper and underside)

-An Afrotropical genus comprising seven species with two species so far being recorded at Semuliki: Citrinophila erastus and C. tenerea.
-The latter species is missing from the Semuliki checklist and has been included in the 'Species records and additions' page.
+Genus Citrinophila.
+A genus comprising seven species with two species so far being recorded at Semuliki: Citrinophila erastus and C. tenerea.
+The latter species is missing from the Semuliki species list (Forbes, 2018).
 One further species has been recorded in Uganda, C. unipunctata although a specific location has not been reported.
-Together with another species, C. terias all these four species have been recorded in the Ituri Forest in the DRC while C. unipunctata has also been recorded in the DRC Semliki Valley.
+Together with another species, C. terias all four species have been recorded in the Ituri Forest in the DRC while C. unipunctata has also been recorded in the DRC Semliki Valley.

 Citrinophila erastus (male, upper and underside)